List of Power Rangers Jungle Fury characters: Jarrod

 Jarrod was a student of the Pai Zhua and wielder of the lion spirit, able to assume a black lion/Ranger-like armored form known as the Black Lion Warrior when in battle.
 Though he was highly skilled enough to earn the chance to become one of the guardians of Dai Shi's prison, Jarrod's arrogance forced Master Mao to dismiss him and select Casey instead.
 In response, Jarrod attacks Mao, accidentally freeing the evil Dai Shi from his prison.
 Jarrod flees in the chaos, but is taken over by Dai Shi as he runs away.
 Although he now serves as Dai Shi's host, Jarrod still retains some degree of influence.

+Upon the revival of the Phantom Beasts, Jarrod learned the Rinzin Power and gained the spirit of the Griffin.
 When the Phantom Beasts kidnapped Masters Phant, Swoop and Finn, Jarrod soon began attempting to regain control from Dai Shi, something that Scorch and Snapper take notice of.

 After Grinder's defeat, Scorch's fears are realized as his questioning of Dai Shi's recent decisions led to Jarrod attempting to regain control of his body, no longer wanting to be used by Dai Shi.
 He briefly regained control of his body to save Camille from the last three Phantom Beast Warriors, killing Sonimax and Osiris in the process, explaining to her Dai Shi's true feelings towards her before Dai Shi regains control.
 Eventually Casey battles Dai Shi again and manages to reach through to Jarrod; as a result Dai Shi is forced out of his body.
 He helped Casey fight Scorch and defeat him, but afterward he lost his confidence out of guilt for releasing Dai Shi in the first place.
 Eventually regaining it, he uses the Zocato power to weaken Dai Shi from the inside long enough for Casey, Lily and Theo to destroy it.
 After the battle, he re-enrolled in the Pai Zhua academy to learn from the beginning.
 He helped, while Casey was resting he taught the children the way of the lion.

 He is portrayed by Bede Skinner.